kyma-project/lifecycle-manager/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: Suggest a long-term or complex improvemnt to the project
+about: Suggest a long-term or complex improvement to the project
 ---

 <!-- Thank you for your contribution.
 Before you submit the epic: